microsoft/trident/dev-docs/testing.md

   is determined based on `cargo build` output.
 To note, this will also execute all UTs.

-To execute the functional tests, ensure that `k8s-tests` and `argus-toolkit` of recent version are checked out side by side with the `trident` repo.
+To execute the functional tests, ensure that `platform-tests` and `argus-toolkit` of recent version are checked out side by side with the `trident` repo.
 Additionally, the following dependencies are required for the Ubuntu based pipelines, so you might need to install them on your development machine as well